Millions of hungry Americans turn to food banks for 1st time

 Crawford’s wife, Sheyla, had insisted they seek help; her hours had been cut at the day care center where she worked.
 At first, Crawford was embarrassed to go the food shelf; he worried he’d bump into someone he knew.
 He now sees it differently.

 “It didn’t make me a bad man or a terrible husband or father,” he says.
-“On the contrary, I was actually doing something to make sure that my wife and kids had something thing to eat.”
+“On the contrary, I was actually doing something to make sure that my wife and kids had … food to eat.”

 The history books are filled with iconic images of America’s struggles against hunger.
 Among the most memorable are the Depression-era photos of men standing in breadlines, huddled in long coats and fedoras, their eyes large with fear.
 An overhead sign reads: “Free Soup.
 Coffee and a Doughnut for the Unemployed.”